 If a bulb is burned out, replace it to help avoid an accident.
 If the arrows don't go on at all when you signal a turn, check for burned-out bulbs and check the fuse (see "Fuses and Circuit Breakers" in the Index).
 If you have a trailer towing option with added wiring for the trailer lamps, the signal indicator will flash at a normal rate even if a turn signal bulb is burned out.
 Check the front and rear turn signal lamps regularly to make sure they are working.

-Turn Signal Reminder Chime
+Turn Signal On Chime

-If either turn signal is left on for more than 3/4 of a mile, a chime will sound to let the driver know to turn it off.
+If either turn signal is left on for more than 3/4 mile (1.2 km), a chime will sound to let the driver know to turn it off.

-If you need to leave the signal on for more than 3/4 of a mile, turn off the signal and then turn it back on.
+If the you need to leave the signal on for more than 3/4 mile (1.2 km), turn off the signal and then turn it back on.